-Digital devices specially Social media in them are influencing the lives of today’s children in many ways, more so because these devices are more accessible and to younger kids than ever before.
+Digital devices specially Social media in them are influencing the lives of today’s children in a variety of ways, particularly because they are more approachable and appealing to younger children than ever before.

 According to a 2015 survey conducted by the Pew Research Center, 76% of parents in the United States own a cellphone and 78% own a laptop.
 The ubiquity of these internet-enabled gadgets has given rise to the use of social media among kids as well.

 Raising kids in the age of social media can be daunting especially for new parents.
 Social media is fraught with potential dangers but it can also be a very rewarding tool for emotional growth and social development when used the right way.